 Marty Pable, OFM Cap

 Martin Pable is a native of Wisconsin.
 He entered the Capuchin Order and was ordained to the priesthood in 1958.
 He received his doctorate in Counseling Psychology from the Catholic University of America in 1965.
 He taught courses in Pastoral Counseling at St. Francis Seminary in Milwaukee and at Sacred Heart Seminary in Hales Corners, WI.
-He has done extensive counseling with priests, religious and laity.
-He conducts retreats, workshops and continuing education programs around the country.
-Besides retreat work and spiritual direction, he is available to conduct programs in parishes, especially on topics of spirituality, evangelization, and marriage/family life.
+He completed extensive counseling with priests, religious and laity.
+He conducted retreats, workshops and continuing education programs around the country.
+Besides retreat work and spiritual direction, he led programs in parishes, especially on topics of spirituality, evangelization, and marriage/family life.
 Br.
 Marty passed away in 2020.

 Books authored by Marty Pable